 General Storage Principles

-All storage areas should require multiple keys or combinations for access on at least two levels, i.e. locked storage inside locked locations.
+All storage areas should require multiple keys or combinations for access on at least two levels (i.e., locked storage inside locked locations).

 Control of all keys and combinations must rest with those responsible for the equipment being stored and restricted to those individuals authorized to access the equipment.

-Authority for access rests with the appropriate level within the Extension System – state, regional, district, county or local – depending upon the level at which the equipment is being used.
+Authority for access rests with the appropriate level within the Extension System — state, regional, district, county, or local — depending upon the level at which the equipment is being used.

 Storage of Firearms and Air Guns